DoctorKhan/The-Human-Experiment-Book/src/30_pre_flood/02_hybrid_crisis.md

-# Chapter 16: The Hybrid Crisis — The War in the Blood
+# Chapter 8: The Age of Heroes and Monsters

 The systematic persecution of consciousness technologies was not random cultural evolution—it was a coordinated, multi-millennial campaign to eliminate the Tree of Life wisdom that could have freed humanity from the Rulers' control.
 The true catastrophe of the human experiment began with an act of cosmic hubris.
 The **Reges**, in their role as administrators, broke the prime directive.
 They interbred with humanity, creating the powerful but unstable hybrid lineage known as the **Wiros (the Nephilim)**.
 This act, driven by desire and a will to dominate, unbalanced the entire experiment.